-The Governing Body ensure that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
+The Directors and Governing Body ensure that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
 This includes the requirement for appropriate checks to be carried out in line with national guidance.
-See Part 3 Safer Recruitment KCSiE 2022
+When candidates have been shortlisted, they will be made aware that online searches will be carried out.
+This is detailed in the application pack.